 2. Watering Cans.
 I bought a metal watering can from a junk yard and I loved it.
 Unfortunately it got run over and I admit it was quite heavy so I drilled some holes in the bottom, filled it with compost and hand trailing plants coming out.
 It looked lovely.

 3. Tyres.
 For more ideas about tyres, you can check out my Ideas For Repurposing Old Tyres but they make great planter.

 4. Churns.
 I do have a bit of a milk churn problem but they look fantastic with flowers in them.
 I found it quite easy to find plant pots which fitted in the top and then have flowers or plants trailing down them.
 I think they would look lovely outside any house.

 5. Tins.
 After visiting Tatton Flower Show this year, I was inspired to look at all things lying around.
 Old metal tins make great planters.
 You just have to drill holes for drainage and a couple at the top for string if you want to hang the up.
 You could also use a metal S hanger to do it.
 Either paint them or leave them.
 Wither way, they definitely add a bit of rust charm to your garden or patio.

 6. Feed bags.
 We get feed bags all the time at the farm.
 Either woven ones or plastic.
-I tend to use the woven ones to line raised beds as the water stains through but the plastic ones can easily be rolled down and used fr growing veg in-especially potatoes.
+I tend to use the woven ones to line raised beds as the water can get through but the plastic ones can easily be rolled down and used for growing veg in-especially potatoes.

 8. Old furniture.
 From chests of draws with the draws pulled out to seatless chairs, don’t throw away old furniture.
 Use it to plant things in it or on it.